15 May 2020

 Lat Krabang, eBird hot spot Lat Krabang paddies is easy accesiable from Bangkok located just a little North-east of Suvarnabhumi International.
 It makes it a perfect bird watching destination if you have a few hours over when staying in Bangkok, 200 + checklists and 183 species observed as beginning of May 2020.
 So if you have a few hours with nothing to do there is really no excuse NOT to go there.

-Second time going back to Lat Krabang since I was here the first time with Wild Bird Eco Tour back in the beginning of May 2020.
+Third time going back to Lat Krabang since I was here the first time with Wild Bird Eco Tour back in the beginning of May 2020.
 You expect to see pretty much the same birds every time.
 But there is so many different birds so there are surprises, at least for me as a birder that don't know how to ID many of the birds.
 And I always see some bird that I cannot ID.

 To skip the information and to go straight to the TRIP REPORT click HERE